 Simple Test for Zinc Deficiency

-Take a small amount of liquid zinc (about 1 tablespoon) in your mouth for up to 30 seconds.
+Take a small amount of liquid zinc (about 1 teaspoon) in your mouth for up to 30 seconds.
 If you immediately taste something other than water, such as a metallic bitter taste, this can indicate good zinc status.
 The longer it takes within those 30 seconds to taste something other than water, the more deficient you may be.

 Best food sources of Zinc